greghearn/nodejs-toolbelt/packages/accept-message-middyware/README.md

 *** YOUR CODE ***
 /**
- * Setup a schema relating to you incoming data for validating.
+ * Setup a schema relating to your incoming data for validating.
  * All we are doing here is saying that the body property must
- * have 3 required fields  in the payload and the `type` property
+ * have 3 required fields in the payload and a regular expression
- * must be valid based on the supplied regular expression.
+ * is to be matched on the `type` properties value.
+If the
+ * message payloads matches this then we have a valid message.
  */
 const schema = {
   required: ['body'],